Creating FIDO2 SSH keys using ssh-keygen

 ed25519-sk vs ecdsa-sk

-• EdDSA in general, and Ed25519 in particular, uses deterministic nonce versus random nonce used by ECDSA.
-This means that ECDSA is prune to catastrophic entropy failure (see the famous fail0verflow PS3 hack as an example).
-Assuming your key has access to high entropy randomness, that shouldn’t be a problem.
-However, that assumption might turn out false, like in the case of the reduced initial randomness in the Yubikey FIPS Series.
+• EdDSA in general, and Ed25519 in particular, uses a deterministic nonce versus the random nonce used by ECDSA.
+This means that ECDSA is prone to catastrophic entropy failure (see the famous fail0verflow PS3 hack as an example).
+Assuming your key has access to high-entropy randomness, that shouldn’t be a problem.
+However, that assumption might turn out to be false, as in the case of the reduced initial randomness in the YubiKey FIPS Series.

-In the bottom line, if you have access to a key that supports ed25519-sk then it’s preferable to use it.
-If you don’t, that’s not something to worry about to much.
+On the whole, if you have access to a key that supports ed25519-sk, then it’s preferable to use it.
+If you don’t, that’s not something to worry about too much.
 There are probably weaker points in your threat model anyway.

 Key enrollment failed: requested feature not supported